brookcs3/digital_echoplex/README.md

 This document provides detailed technical documentation for the Digital Echo Plex, a web-based implementation of the Echo Plex hardware looper.
 This implementation faithfully recreates the functionality of the original hardware while adding visual feedback and browser-based accessibility.

+For a quick overview of the available loop functions, see [Echoplex Functions](docs/Echoplex_Functions.md).

 ## Project Structure

 ```